duckduckgo/duckduckgo-documentation/duckduckhack/templates/templates_reference.md

-# Spice Templates and Variants Reference
+# Templates and Variants Reference

-The basic building blocks of displaying Spice Instant Answers are templates and variants.
+The basic building blocks of displaying Instant Answers are templates and variants.
 Below is a detailed reference of the properties and usage of each.

 To understand the context of templates and how they fit into your Instant Answer, start with the [Templates Overview](https://duck.co/duckduckhack/templates_overview).

 The reference is divided into two parts:

-- [Spice Templates](#spice-templates) - the built-in handlebars templates
+- [Templates](#templates) - the built-in handlebars templates
-- [Variants](#spice-variants) - preset styles available to modify their appearnce
+- [Variants](#variants) - preset styles available to modify their appearance

 ## Important Note

-Before using these templates please read the [Spice Displaying](https://duck.co/duckduckhack/spice_displaying) document to understand the proper usage of both the `templates` block and the `options` block.
+Before using these templates please familiarize yourself with the Instant Answer display options (for example, [Spice](https://duck.co/duckduckhack/spice_displaying)) document to understand the proper usage of both the `templates` block and the `options` block.
 Understanding these is crucial to implementing templates properly and effectively.

 Additionally, the [Templates Overview](https://duck.co/duckduckhack/templates_overview) will help you think about the big picture of which template groups best fit your Instant Answer.

-## Spice Templates
+## Templates

-The list of built-in Spice templates includes:
+The list of built-in templates includes:

 - [`text_item`](#codetextitemcode-template)
 - [`text_detail`](#codetextdetailcode-template)